Dynamics of Quantum Chiral Solitons: Experimental signatures

-The figure also shows that the high-energy magenta band corresponds to the lower edge of the two-soliton continuum (green dots), with its spectral intensity vanishing as it approaches the two-magnon continuum (blue dots).
-As discussed previously, at \(k = 0\) only the magnon excitation is visible in INS, since \(\hat{\Tilde{S}}^{z}_{k=0}\ket{0}\) is an eigenstate.
+As shown in Fig.~\ref{Fig:two_cont_H1}, this simple description reproduces the high-energy band remarkably well, while slightly overestimating the energy of the low-energy branch for $k>\pi/2$.
+The high-energy magenta band corresponds to the lower edge of the two-soliton continuum (green dots), with its spectral weight vanishing as it approaches the two-magnon continuum (blue dots).
+As discussed previously, only the magnon excitation is visible in INS at $k=0$, since $\hat{\tilde{S}}^z_{k=0}\ket{0}$ is an exact eigenstate.